codelittinc/engineering-hiring/README.md

 7. Start the stack questions
 8. Ask if he or she has any questions and answer them
 9. End the interview: _we will discuss your application internally and will reach out to you soon._

-## 4. General considerations

-The COO specifically handles this step.

 # Contributing